-EXCLUSIONS TO QU BOOKED
+EXCLUSIONS TO QU BookED

 Specific class or program fees (lab fees, art supplies, and private music lessons, etc.) are not included in the program.
 Summer and J terms are not included.
 This program is specifically for traditional undergraduate students.
-Professional Studies, Graduate, and Junior and Senior BRCNHS students are not included in the program.
+Professional Studies, Graduate, and BRCNHS courses are not included in the program.
 Courses offered through the Acadeum College Consortium are not eligible to receive course materials through the QU BookED program.